Lin-YuJen/AzureCourseNote/Writerside/topics/CI-Pipeline.md

 There are over 10 labs in this course.
 It's not possible to demonstrate all labs here.

-I just list other labs here.
+I just list other lab names here.
 If you are interested in these labs, you can check them in [here](https://hackmd.io/@twdeveloper/SJDxACbhR)

 1. Lab 1: Create a pipeline